Advanced Technical Strokes Course

 Learn more advanced techniques

-The focus of this course is on a variety of boofing and carving techniques.
+A lot of this course focuses on a variety of boofing and carving techniques.
 Part of the course will see us utilising gates on a slalom course to challenge participants to consistently nail their techniques.

 We will look at sweep, conventional and cross-current boofs.
 As well as how to adapt techniques for micro-eddies as well as medium and long radius carves into eddies.

-Part of the focus is on smoothing out paddlers techniques and improving their ability to create and maintain speed during manoeuvres.
+Our aim is to smooth out paddlers techniques and improve their ability to efficiently create and maintain speed during manoeuvres.

 The program will start at 9:30 AM at the Berlin Wall Rapid on the Saturday morning and conclude by 3 PM on the Sunday.